bgd-labs/aave-proposals-v3/README.md

 # Aave proposals v3

-This repository contains various proposals targeting the Aave governance.
+This repository contains various proposals targeting Aave governance.
 In addition to the actual proposals this repository also contains tooling to standardize certain protocol tasks.
 The tooling documentation is co-located with the relevant smart contracts.